ismisepaul/trainingmode/README.md

-Training Mode
+Training Mode - Android Fitness
 ============

-Android Application to set the phone in a desired training mode for cycling
+Android application that configures the phone to a desired training mode for cycling & sports training

 App performs the following
 - Turn on/off screen lock (Pattern/PIN not needed after screen turned off or times out)